d3monas/DimeTrack/README.md

 You can see your spending by category, a piechart & budget overview.
 In budget overview you can edit or set a budget limit.
 When nearing your budget limit, the color will change.
 <img width="1020" height="818" alt="image" src="https://github.com/user-attachments/assets/ef079d2c-c6c3-4ab5-83b5-f1a629afaa3f" />

-## How it works

-DimeTrack helps you to understand where your money is going and contribute to your savings goals.
-It runs entirely in your browser - no accounts, no servers & no subscriptions.
-All your data is stored locally in your local storage and never leaves your device.

 Built with:
 - Next.js